ericphann/voice-sentiment-analysis/README.md

 The model is available on Hugging Face: [RAVDESS MFCC Sentiment Analysis](ericphann/RAVDESS_MFCC_Sentiment_Analysis).

 ## ✨ Approach #3: Whisper by OpenAI
-Using OpenAI's Whisper to transcribe the audio.
-Transcribing the audio files into text and running it through transcription models from approach #1.
+Transcribe the audio files into text using Whisper and running it through transcription models from approach #1.

-Link to Streamlit App: http://localhost:8501/

 ## Evaluation